 This post contains an affiliate link.

 It took me two nights to finish the last Emma movie in the stack.
 It stars Doran Godwin as Emma, and John Carson as Mr. Knightley.
 This one is not for the faint of heart–it’s over 4 hours long!
+(If you want to see what I thought of the book, check out my review.)

 Godwin was technically a decent Emma.
 She recited all of her lines well and had great enunciation.
 She also had the air of a lady about her.
 However, there was an aloofness to her character which I thought didn’t fit Emma well.
 The numerous instances where she was downright rude to her father were so out of character.
 It also seemed like Godwin was a bit old to play Emma.
 Carson was a respectable Mr. Knightley.
 His behavior, language and manner all fit.
-I just wish his character had been a little more charming, or something that would make the viewer care about him.
+I just wish his character had been a little more charming, or something that would made me care about him.
 He also seemed a little old to me.

 I don’t know why this should bother me, but I thought Harriet was much prettier than Emma.
 For some reason I think that Emma should be quite pretty.
 Emma’s sister was downright annoying–there really is no nice way to put it.
 Her voice was grating and I couldn’t take her character seriously.
 In fact, there were several characters who just didn’t seem to fit their intended role, including Mrs. Weston and Frank Churchill.
 Jane Fairfax was quite an enigma.
 Most of the time she seemed to fit, but there were a few instances when she had major emotional outbursts that were mystifying and ridiculous.
 Jane’s piano playing and singing were subpar, as well.
 I suspect that some of these acting issues stemmed from the use of stage actors who were perhaps unused to acting for TV.